fntechgit/summit-registration-lite/README.md

    **onPurchaseComplete**     = method passed that will be called after the purchase of a ticket it's completed

 ## PUBLISH TO NPM:

-1 - npm version patch / npm version minor / npm version major
+1 - yarn build && yarn publish

-2 - npm run publish-package
+2 - yarn publish-package

 ## IMPORT: